philippzagar/ApodiniObservePrometheus/Sources/ApodiniObserveMetricsPrometheus/ApodiniObserveMetricsPrometheus.docc/ApodiniObserveMetricsPrometheus.md

 ## Overview

-This is an example for a [DocC](https://developer.apple.com/documentation/docc) documentation for the ApodiniTemplate package.
+This is an example for a [DocC](https://developer.apple.com/documentation/docc) documentation for the ApodiniObserveMetricsPrometheus package.